 Step by Step Instructions1.
 Fold one of the stock papers in half then use the handle of the scissor to re-enforce the folded part.

-2. Fold the paper diagonally from the top to bottom and then the bottom to the top then open it up again (do not re-enforced the folded parts).
+2. Fold the paper diagonally from the top to bottom and then the bottom to the top then open it up again (do not re-enforce the folded parts).

 3. Now you have an “X”.
 Imagine there is a dot in the middle of the “X” and then fold the other side of the paper all the way until the middle of the “X”.